longbuivan/dotfile/README.md

 For Windows or Linux users, you will need to install the following package management as your OS distro: choco, pacman, apt,...

-Normaly I remove all unusual application on Dock/Toolbar/Desktop.
+Normally, I remove all unusual application on Dock/Toolbar/Desktop.
 Make it lean.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"